theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/getting-started.md

 ### Installation

 1. [Download](https://theobald-software.com/en/download-trial/) a 30 days trial version of Xtract IS.
-2. Make sure to meet all [prerequisites](documentation/setup/installation.md#prerequisites), before installing Xtract IS.
+2. Make sure you meet all [prerequisites](documentation/setup/installation.md#prerequisites), before installing Xtract IS.
 3. Run the Xtract IS executable (XtractISSetup.exe) to install Xtract IS.
 For information on system requirements, see [Requirements](documentation/setup/requirements.md).
 4. Open Visual Studio and create a Visual Studio Integration Services project.